frankeld/WizardPong/README.md

 > ⚠️ Be careful forking this project!
 I offer no promises of stability.
 # WizardPong
-> Created with [MonoGame](http://www.monogame.net) for cross-platform comptability and Visual Studio
+Created with [MonoGame](http://www.monogame.net) for cross-platform comptability and Visual Studio.

 ## Overview
 In this twist on pong, Wizards battle to get a "care package" into the opponent's portal.
 However, each Wizard has special abilties that change the balance of the game!